 Iran is considered one of the top three state sponsors of terrorism, with Sudan and Syria being the other two.
-Despite the fact that the U.S. has imposed sanctions on Iran for their violations of the Anti-Terrorism Act, certain European banks, allowing greed to control their actions, provided Iran with the necessary cash to kill and injure thousands of U.S. soldiers and civilian contractors.
+Despite the fact that the U.S. has imposed sanctions on Iran for their violations of the Anti-Terrorism Act, certain globa banks processed large financial transactions for Iran in direct violation of U.S. Counter-Terrorism Sanctions.
+These financial transactions ultimately helped provide Iran with the necessary funds to sponsor terror that killed and injured thousands of U.S. soldiers and civilian contractors.
 Without funds, Iran would not have been able to train, fund and arm terrorist groups throughout Iraq, or to sponsor terrorist groups such as Hezbollah, whose purpose was to attack Americans.
 Iran was also the exclusive manufacturer of EFPs (explosively-formed penetrators), rockets and munitions—the leading causes of injuries and death to U.S. and Coalition Forces.

-Banks such as Standard Chartered Bank, HSBC Holding Group PLC, Credit Suisse, Commerzbank A.G., Barclays PLC and BNP Paribas pled guilty to criminal charges regarding the violation of U.S. sanctions against Sudan, Cuba and Iran.
-In return, for billions in violation fines, the U.S. agreed to delay criminal prosecution against these banks—meaning it is unlikely there will ever be any type of prosecution.
-What is clear is that the financial transactions engaged in by these banks supported terrorism, as the banks knowingly and unlawfully agreed to engage in “stripping” billions of United States dollars on behalf of Iran, despite being aware that Iran was a designated state sponsor of terrorism.
+Global Banks such as Standard Chartered Bank, HSBC Holding Group PLC, Credit Suisse A.G., Credit Suisse Asset Managment Ltd, Commerzbank A.G., Barclays PLC and BNP Paribas entered into Deferred Prosecution Agreements and Consent Orders regarding their violation of U.S. Counter-Terrorism Sanctions against Sudan, Cuba and Iran.
+These global banks paid billions of dollars in fines, and the U.S. agreed to delay criminal prosecution against these banks—meaning it is unlikely there will ever be any type of prosecution.
+What is clear is that the financial transactions engaged in by these banks helped Iran support terrorism.
+As these global banks engaged in the “stripping” billions of United States dollars on behalf of Iran, despite the fact that Iran was and is a known state sponsor of terrorism.

 Statute of Limitations on Anti-Terrorism Lawsuits